scottwernervt/ember-notifier/tests/dummy/app/docs/styles/template.md

 {{docs-snippet name='style-sass.scss' title='styles/app.scss' language='css'}}

 This approach is powerful enough to build entire themes on top of it.
-You can find the entire list of available variables in [ember-notifier.scss](https://github.com/scottwernervt/ember-notifier/blob/master/app/styles/ember-notifier.scss).
+The entire list of available variables can be found in [ember-notifier.scss](https://github.com/scottwernervt/ember-notifier/blob/master/app/styles/ember-notifier.scss).

 ## Frameworks